Explainer

 Send System Logs

-- Log in to the Fiesta iOS Software
+- Log in to the Fiesta iOS App

-- Tap the Account icon in the upper-right corner and select View My Account
+- Select the Account icon in the upper-right corner

 - Tap Send System Logs